 April 17, 2012

 Hidden in three of the windows is the NYU torch logo.
-For each torch you find, your name will be entered into the contest.
+For each torch you find, your name will be entered once into the random drawing.
 The first place winner will receive a bicycle, and the next three winners will receive gift certificates to the NYU Book Store.
 Submissions will be accepted until May 18th.